 Also consider: Looking to do some good while donning your dancing shoes for a workout?
 For a small donation to the St. Jude Children's Hospital, you can take part in Carnival Cruise Line's Groove for St. Jude.
 You'll learn one of several popular line dances under the tutelage of a member of the entertainment staff, and you'll earn some fun swag while you burn off those calories.
 Crystal also offers a stellar ballroom dance program, featuring dedicated classrooms, instructors and gentleman hosts to dance with women traveling alone (or with those whose significant others don't wish to participate).

 Workout 9: Surfing on Royal Caribbean's FlowRider

-Why It's Great: Available on Freedom-, Oasis- and Quantum-class ships, as well as Navigator of the Seas, the FlowRider is the only place at sea where you can hang ten on a 40-foot-long surf simulator.
+Why it's great: Available on Freedom-, Oasis- and Quantum-class ships, as well as Navigator of the Seas, the FlowRider is the only place at sea where you can hang ten on a 40-foot-long surf simulator.
 Friends and families can take photos and watch your progress from the aptly named Wipe Out Bar.
 FlowRider is included in your cruise fare, and no reservations required, but you'll have to sign a waiver before you're allowed to give it a go.
 Never tried surfing?
-Private coaching is available to help refine your skills for a charge.
+You can stick with less risky "bodyboarding," or opt for private coaching, which is available to help refine your skills for a charge.

 Workout 10: Circuit Training in Crystal Cruises' Outdoor Fitness Garden